-The professor will determine whether the student has met the criteria established jointly by professor and student and will assign an S (Satisfactory) or U (Unsatisfactory) for the course.
-Weighted components will be:
+The professor will determine whether the student has met the criteria established jointly by professor and student and will assign an \underline{S} (Satisfactory) or \underline{U} (Unsatisfactory) for the course.
+You must have a 3 (B) on each separate assignment/requirement to pass the class (receive an "S").
+All assignments are weighted equally.
+The grading scale for this class is: